marijnleonardus/code-PhD-marijn/README.md

 # code-PhD-marijn

-code for analysis and calculations of PhD work of Marijn Venderbosch
+Scripts for calculations, plots and data analysis of my PhD research.

+For the Python scripts I recommend running the spyder IDE in an anaconda distribution.
+Preferably in a separate virtual conda environment.